JCCPort/PulsedNMR/ExperimentalOverlook.md

  'AAGlycerol_DAT_DAT_DAT.csv' in RDAT is good quality raw data from ChemSpider that shows well the effect of the Fourier transform.
 The other data currently contained in this folder does not seem to be the type designed for Fourier transforms and relates to the other two experiments above.
+3 other more complicated raw data files are also included.

+- 1D Imaging.